Nepali (film): Plot

 Karthik now decides to get into the identity of Nepali and continue his activities.
 He escapes from jail, changes his looks to resemble a Nepali, and starts to kill people who molest girls.
 Gautham finds out that a Nepali is responsible for all the murders and warns him to surrender, for which he refuses.
 Karthik is on the way to kill his next target, during which he gets spotted by Gautham.
 A chase occurs between them, followed by a fight between Karthik and Gautham in an underground parking area.

 Suddenly a gunshot is heard, after which Karthik runs out from the parking.
 But he is shocked to see the images of Priya and the Nepali in front of him.
 Karthik is confused and turns back to where he sees Gautham coming alive, along with Karthik's dead body.
-It is revealed that Gautham shot Karthik (the gunshot heard was from Gautham) and Karthik’s soul has ran out.
-It meets the souls of Priya and the Nepali and reunites with them in the heaven.
+It is revealed that Gautham shot Karthik (the gunshot heard was from Gautham) and Karthik’s soul has run out.
+It meets the souls of Priya and the Nepali and reunites with them in heaven.